aishwarya-wappnet/Redux-and-Material-UI/README.md

 - To dispatch an action to the store, import useDispatch and implement it to the scope of the functional component.
 - useDispatch is a function that we import from react-redux library and assign it to a variable.
 And with this, we are able to dispatch any action to the store by simply adding an action as an argument to the new variable like the code in **src/App.jsx**.

+## Redux

+- Redux is built on top of functional programming principles.
+- Functional programming is about decomposing a problem into a bunch of small reusable functions that take some  input and return a result.
+They do not mutate or change  data.
+The idea of functional programming is to write small and resuable functions and compose them to build more complex functions for solving real world problems
+- Bcoz:
+  - More concise
+  - Easier to debug
+  - Easier to test
+  - More scalable
+ - Functions as first-class citizens coz you can(we can treat them as any other variable)
+ - Functions are called first-class citizens because they have all of these abilities.
+In other words, functions in a programming language can be treated just like any other value, such as integers or strings.
+- In summary, functions are called first-class citizens because they have the same abilities and properties as other entities in a programming language, including the ability to be passed as arguments, returned as values, and assigned to variables.
+  - Assign to a variable
+  - Pass as an argument
+  - Return from other functions
+ - Higher order functions are functions that take function as an argument or  returns it or both.
+So instead of working on strings, no, booleans it goes higher to operate on functions
+- Benefits of pure functions:
+  - Self-documenting
+  - Easily testable
+  - Concurrency
+  - Cacheable
+- Strings are immutable in javascript
+- Objects and arrays are not immutable/are mutable
+- Javascript is not a pure functional language.
+In pfl we cannot mutate data
+- When you are using const, you are not creating immutable object.
+We can declare const book = {}
+change its properties: book.title = 'Demons'
+With const, we cannot reassign book to different object Const prevents reassignments
+- Why immutability?
+  - Predictability
+  - Faster change detection
+  - Concurrency

+- Cons:
+  - Performance
+  - Memory Overhead

+- If you are building apps with redux, you should not mutate data coz that's the fundamental principle in redux